Particular/docs.particular.net/nservicebus/messaging/uniformsession-testing.md

 snippet: UniformSessionServiceTesting

+partial: message-session

 ### Testing a handler

-Construct the handler under test with an instance of `TestableUniformSession` and pass that same instance to the test.
+Construct the handler under test with an instance of `TestableUniformSession`.

 snippet: UniformSessionHandlerTesting

 ### Testing a saga

-Construct the saga under test with an instance of `TestableUniformSession` and pass that same instance to the test.
+Construct the saga under test with an instance of `TestableUniformSession`.

 snippet: UniformSessionSagaTesting